ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a busy street scene, likely in an urban area with active commerce and transit.

-Layout and key elements:
-- The street runs diagonally from the left foreground to the center background.
-- Multiple motorcyclists and scooter riders are on the road, some wearing helmets and a few wearing face masks.
-- On the right side, various shops have merchandise displayed outside, including hanging clothes, colorful textiles, framed artworks, and decor items.
+The image depicts a busy street scene in what appears to be a commercial or market area.
+The layout shows a narrow road with multiple motorbikes and scooters traveling through it.
+Several people are riding these vehicles; some wear helmets, while others do not.
+On the left side of the road, there is a rickshaw carrying passengers adorned with flowers.

+The right side of the image features a row of shops or stalls with various colorful textiles and garments hanging outside for display.
+People are standing near the shops, either shopping or walking along the sidewalk.
+The shop signs and banners are prominently displayed above the entrances, including a visible sign for "COZY SPA Body & Beauty Care Center."
+Another sign reads "Tibet House" with contact information underneath.

+Overall, the key elements include:
+- A busy street crowded with motorbikes, scooters, and a rickshaw.
+- Colorful textile and garment shops on the right.
-- Several people are walking along the sidewalk or standing near the shops, engaging with the surroundings.
+- Pedestrians walking or browsing near the shops.
-- The atmosphere suggests a mix of daily commute and local market activity.

-Texts visible in the image:
-- A bright yellow sign toward the center reads: "COZY SPA Body & Beauty Care Center."
-- Above and around the shops are multiple signboards with various texts, including:
-  - "CLOUD" (part of a sign with more words, partly obscured)
-  - "TIBET HOUSE PVT.
-LTD." on a red horizontal sign.
-  - "THE 1ST COLLECTION OF TIBET..." on the Tibetan House sign.
-  - Phone numbers and an email address are listed but partially obscured.

-Overall, the scene captures an energetic street with commerce, transport, and pedestrian activity common in an urban marketplace environment.
-This fits well as a visual element in an annual development report showing local economic or social life.
+- Multiple commercial signs with business names and services.

+This scene captures an active urban marketplace with transportation and commerce intertwined.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p55_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a simple graphic representation of a page with a curled-up corner, indicating the turning of a page.
-The background is black, while the page itself is white with a gray shadow to give the curled corner a three-dimensional effect.
-There is no text or additional key elements present on the page graphic.
-This kind of image is often used to symbolize documents, reports, or digital pages being turned.
+The image shows a curved page corner being peeled back, revealing the underside of the page.
+The background is black, and the page is white or light gray with a subtle shadow effect to enhance the curled appearance.
+There is no visible text or other elements on the page or in the background.
+The overall composition suggests a transition or a reveal, which could be used in an annual development report to symbolize looking forward or uncovering new information.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p55_img2.png)